Virulentis/Card-Web-Scraper/README.md

 3. Export the function and import it in `server.js`
 4. Add configuration options in `backend/config.js`
 5. Update the frontend configuration UI in `App.jsx`

+### Maintaining Scrapers

+Web scraping is inherently fragile because websites change their structure frequently.
+When scrapers break:

+1. **Check the logs** - The scrapers provide detailed debugging output
+2. **Inspect the website** - Use browser developer tools to find new selectors
+3. **Update selectors** - Modify the scraper files with new CSS selectors
+4. **Test thoroughly** - Verify the scraper works with various search terms

+The scrapers are designed to be resilient with multiple fallback selectors, but periodic maintenance is expected.

 ### Contributing